tenyo-app/pydomprob/README.md

 ```

-Check out [the docs](https://domprob.readthedocs.io/en/latest/) for more detail!
+Check out [the docs](https://domprob.readthedocs.io/en/latest/) for more detailed examples!

 ## Contributing